Michaela Nosková

-Michaela Nosková (born 21 February 1983 in Brno) was the runner-up on television contest Česko hledá SuperStar (the Czech version of Pop Idol) in 2005.
+Michaela Nosková (born 21 February 1983 in Brno) is a Czech singer.
+She was the runner-up on television contest Česko hledá SuperStar (the Czech version of Pop Idol) in 2005.
 Her placing in that competition launched her career as a pop singer, recording artist and musical theater star in the Czech Republic.
+Since 2026, she has served as an ombudswoman at the Czech Ministry of Labour and Social Affairs.

 She is a soloist in Prague's historic Karlin theatre performing lead roles in various musicals such as Jekyll & Hyde, The Producers and the operetta Czardasz Princess.
 She was also featured in Les Misérables at the Goja Music Hall in Prague.
-Noskova is emerging as a prolific recording artist with several best-selling CDs in her home country.

 Personal data

 Michaela was born on 21 February 1983 in Brno, Czech Republic.